arangodb/arangodb/Documentation/DocuBlocks/Rest/Graph/general_graph_drop_http_examples.md

 @RESTRETURNCODE{201}
-Is returned if the graph could be dropped and waitForSync is enabled for the `_graphs` collection.
+Is returned if the graph could be dropped and waitForSync is enabled for the `_graphs` collection, or given in the request.

 @RESTRETURNCODE{202}
-Returned if the graph could be dropped and waitForSync is disabled for the `_graphs` collection.
+Is returned if the graph could be dropped and waitForSync is disabled for the `_graphs` collection and not given in the request.

+@RESTRETURNCODE{403}
+Returned if your user has insufficient rights.
+In order to drop a graph you at least need to have the following privileges:
+  1. `Administrate` access on the Database.

+@RESTREPLYBODY{error,boolean,required,}
+Flag if there was an error (true) or not (false)
+It is true in this response.

+@RESTREPLYBODY{code,integer,required,}
+The response code.

+@RESTREPLYBODY{errorNum,integer,required,}
+ArangoDB error number for the error that occured.

+@RESTREPLYBODY{errorMessage,string,required,}
+A message created for this error.

 @RESTRETURNCODE{404}
 Returned if no graph with this name could be found.

+@RESTREPLYBODY{error,boolean,required,}
+Flag if there was an error (true) or not (false)
+It is true in this response.

+@RESTREPLYBODY{code,integer,required,}
+The response code.

+@RESTREPLYBODY{errorNum,integer,required,}
+ArangoDB error number for the error that occured.

+@RESTREPLYBODY{errorMessage,string,required,}
+A message created for this error.

 @EXAMPLES